Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Introduction

 \section{Introduction}

 Attention-based models \cite{vaswani2017attention} have been successful across many areas of machine learning \cite{Jumper2021HighlyAP,Ramesh2021ZeroShotTG,radford2022robust}.
 Specifically, Transformers pre-trained on large amounts of unlabelled text via a denoising objective have become the standard in natural language processing, exhibiting impressive amounts of linguistic and world knowledge \cite{chowdhery2022palm}.
-Unfortunately, the $\Omega(L^2)$ complexity of self-attention is prohibitive on tasks where the model is required to capture long-range interactions over various parts of a long input.
-Recently, Gu et al.~\cite{gu2022efficiently} proposed S4, a model that uses linear state spaces for contextualization instead of attention and delivers remarkable performance on long-range reasoning benchmarks such as Long Range Arena (LRA) \cite{tay2021long}.
+Unfortunately, the $\Omega(L^2)$ \mi{why $\Omega$ and not $\Theta$?
+I get that you are trying to emphasize the lower bound but people are so used to seeing it is $\mathcal{O}(n^2)$ and there is no reason it will be more than quadratic, so this just causes the reader to stop in this unimportant part to wonder why $\Omega$} complexity of self-attention is prohibitive on tasks where the model is required to capture long-range interactions over various parts of a long input.
+Recently, \cite{gu2022efficiently} proposed S4, a model that uses linear state spaces for contextualization instead of attention and delivers remarkable performance on long-range reasoning benchmarks such as Long Range Arena (LRA) \cite{tay2021long}.
 Subsequently, \cite{dss} showed that S4 can be simplified by assuming state matrices to be diagonal, while maintaining similar performance, which then led to multiple Diagonal State Space (DSS) models \cite{gss,s4d,sfive}. \dss models with interleaved attention layers have also delivered state-of-the-art results on language and code modeling \cite{gss} as well as on speech recognition \cite{dssformer}.